OracleCPS/aiconlineshopping/Home.md

 ![](images/OIC_MONITORING_INTEGRATIONS.png)

-## Explore ICS Monitoring Console - Tracking
+## Explore OIC Monitoring Console - Tracking

 Select the **Tracking** link in the navigation bar on the left